 3 Osteoporosis The "Clinical Threshold."
 Bone is fragile and full of porous holes.
 High fracture risk.

-Vector illustration showing three stages of bone porosity progression
+Vector illustration showing three stages of bone porosity progression from dense to porous

 3. Proactive Management: Clinical Stewardship